DSA Link

 Template

 "Driver.
 My job is to swim at counter-attack pace, shoot from the perimeter, and recover to mark the opposing driver before the next attack.
-I picked the position because my freestyle is strong and I like the responsibility for both ends of the pool."
+I picked the position because my freestyle is strong and I like being responsible for both ends of the pool."

 "Is there a teammate or coach you remember most?"